 3 Ways We Move From Anxiety to Rest

-As we head into chapter 3 of the book of Ruth, in our Good Morning Girls study, we see a lot of drama in Ruth’s life as well.
+In the book of Ruth we see a lot of drama in her life as well.

 And just when they’d settled into their new normal, Naomi comes up with a new plan: Ruth should ask Boaz to marry her.